User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Methods

-\ourparagraph{Content analysis} \ We compiled all individual suggestions about features for Texty and Chatty, resulting in 385 and 334 entries respectively.
+\ourparagraph{Content analysis procedure} We compiled all individual suggestions about features for Texty and Chatty, i.e., all responses to question 1 from Parts 1 and 2, resulting in 385 and 334 entries respectively.
 One author labeled every single mention of a feature with the closest privacy or security mechanism to what the participant suggested, e.g., \inlinequote{deleted after being read} (P117) as ``self-destructing message''.
 This phase resulted in 39 unique labels, which the same author grouped in eight strategies, presented in Section~\ref{sec:misconceptions}.
 Labels with only 1-2 data points were all grouped in the label ``Others''.
 A second author went through all categorizations done by the original labeler and marked disagreements, proposing alternatives.
 Then, they reflected about the disagreements in a meeting, addressing them one by one, until they agreed on all categorizations.
 Last, all authors discussed over several meetings and writing sessions in what ways these strategies implied diverse threat models of untraceability as a broad concept, paying attention to critical gaps with the main threat model addressed in technical untraceable communication research, i.e., network attackers.

-\ourparagraph{Reflexive thematic analysis (RTA)} \ We chose an RTA approach for studying the questions about perceived risks and perceived benefits of untraceability to learn about user attitudes and opinions of untraceability (RQ2).
-In this approach, we acknowledge that our personal backgrounds and agenda as researchers in security and privacy and human-computer interaction significantly shape our interpretation of the data.
-For example, at every step of the thematic analysis process~\cite{clarke2017thematic}, we reflected about how the line between what we interpreted as a ``misconception'' or an ``opinion'' was rooted in our own stances towards privacy.
-We followed an inductive (data-driven) approach to constructing the themes, while acknowledging that our interpretative lens was significantly influenced by our research questions and general goal of generating implications for the design of messaging platforms and PETs.
+\ourparagraph{Reflexive thematic analysis (RTA) procedure} Throughout this approach, we acknowledge that our personal backgrounds and agenda as researchers in security and privacy and human-computer interaction significantly shape our interpretation of the data.
+For example, at every step of the RTA process~\cite{clarke2017thematic}, we reflected about how the line between what we interpreted as a ``misconception'' or an ``opinion'' was rooted in our own stances toward privacy.
+We followed an inductive (data-driven) approach to constructing the themes, while acknowledging that our interpretative lens was significantly influenced by our research questions and goal of generating implications for the design of untraceable messaging.